Fun-A-Day!

 I come from a family of servicemen and women, as I’ve mentioned in the past.
 My grandmother was a Marine recruiter, my grandfather served in both the Coast Guard and the Air Force, and my father is a retired Marine.
 On top of that, each of my seven aunts and uncles have served (or still serve) in some branch of the military.
 To say I was raised with an intelligent, patriotic, hard-working, and critical-thinking family is an understatement!
 Appreciating , thinking about, and praying for our servicemen and women is something I do daily.
 Engineer is also exposed to it quite a bit from me, my dad, and my step mom!

-Memorial Day brings a sense of loss on top of the appreciation and prayers, though.
+Memorial Day brings a sense of loss on top of appreciation and prayers, though.
 My dad’s older brother (the oldest of eight children) was killed in Vietnam ten years before I was even born.
 While I never met him, he’s still been an important part of my life.
 That may seem odd, but it’s true.
 Engineer is actually named after my uncle who was killed in combat.

 Activities to help children learn more about Memorial Day: